When Forking is not an option for your public git repos

 Create Releases

-Finally, if the source repository uses releases, these need to be manually created in the GitHub Enterprise Instance.
+Finally, if the source repository uses releases, these need to be manually created in the github Enterprise Instance.

 Replicate the release name to the relevant tag or commit.